-- Surgical patient visitors will be allowed to visit for 2 hours post-op (during or outside the 10:00 am — 6:00 pm window)
+- Surgical patient visitor will be allowed to visit pre-op and for 2 hours post-op (during or outside the 10:00 am — 6:00 pm window)

 Hospital entrance screening

-Hospital staff will continue to pre-screen all visitors that strictly fit the description above.
-We request that each visitor follow the guidelines listed below:
+Hospital staff will continue to pre-screen all visitors and ask that each visitor follow the guidelines listed below:

-- All visitors must wear masks covering their nose and mouth at all times while in the hospital and in patient rooms.
+- All visitors must wear masks covering their nose and mouth at all times in the hospital and in patient rooms.
 Visitors not wearing a mask will be asked to leave.

 - All visitors must remain inside the patient’s room during the entire visit